risun main logo

 Stage lighting fixtures play a monolithic role in establishing a mood for a scene.
 With careful control of intense light quantity, correct bulb size, shape, code, and color of light, lighting will subsequently be able to create warmth, isolation, tension, or ecstasy.

-Cold blues will typically be used in an attempt to instil sadness or calm, and fire red and oranges will heighten tension or want.
 These are consciously regulated in the desire to play upon the audience’s feelings and draw them into the tale.

 Directing Audience Attention